SasView/sasview/src/sas/sasgui/perspectives/calculator/media/slit_calculator_help.rst

 2) Load a beam profile file in the *Data* field using the *Browse* button.

    *NOTE!
-To see an example of the beam profile file format, visit the file beam profile.DAT in your {installation_directory}/SasView/test folder.*
+To see an example of the beam profile file format, visit the file beam profile.DAT in your {installation_directory}/SasView/test_1d folder.*

 3) Once a data is loaded, the slit size is automatically computed and displayed in the tool window.

-NOTE!
-The beam profile file does not carry any information about the units of the Q data.
-This calculator assumes the data has units of 1/|Ang|.
-If the data is not in these units it must be manually converted beforehand.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-.. note::  This help document was last changed by Steve King, 01May2015
+.. note::  This help document was last changed by Steve King, 09Sep2018